THE SHELL - FAQ

 May I bring my dog into The Shell?

 The sights and sounds of our concert experiences may distract or upset even the best-behaved furry friends.
-To ensure the safety and enjoyment of all of our patrons, we only allow official service dogs or guide dogs to accompany concert-goers to concerts at The Shell.
+To ensure the safety and enjoyment of all of our patrons, we only allow official licensed service animals to accompany concert-goers to concerts at The Shell.
 We cannot make exceptions even for cages or leashes, sorry.

 How do I purchase a CD recording of your guest artists?

 It is difficult to predict if a given guest artist will bring CD's to sell, but if they are available, such recordings would be purchased in a designated Gift Shop kiosk at The Shell.
 (The exact location of this area is still being determined.)
-Guest artists will occasionally offer brief post-concert CD signings, so watch for signage.
+Guest artists will occasionally offer brief post-concert CD signings, so watch for signage and listen for announcements.
 (Note: concert recordings with guest artists at The Shell do not exist.)

 How long are concerts at The Shell?

-Bayside Summer Nights concerts usually begin at 7:30pm and last two complete hours, including intermission, though some concerts (especially film concerts) can occasionally go as long as 10pm.
+Bayside Summer Nights concerts usually begin at 7:30pm and last two complete hours, including intermission, though some concerts (especially film concerts) can occasionally go as late as 10pm.

 Is it OK to talk during a concert at The Shell?